 Hello, I bought a USB audio recording interface and in the fine print contained in the manual it says that VIA USB host controllers are not compatible.
-Can the host controller be changed or is this a motherbooard issue?
+Can the host controller be changed or is this a motherbooard issue?:confused:

 Hi, Yes, motherboard chipset is integrated BUT you can add port card to a pci slot, they are not expensive (around $23-- and even lower for a simple 2 port, the others usually have four or five.
 Some of these cards have Firewire ports, too.
 These are USB 2.0 cards, but older USB 1.1 devices will work OK on them.
 This also allows you to still use the internal VIA ports with devices.